ReactionMechanismGenerator/RMG-Py/documentation/source/users/arkane/input_pdep.rst

 and the bath gas(es).
 A species that appears in multiple bimolecular channels need only be specified with a single ``species()`` function.

-The input to the ``species()`` function for a pressure-dependent calculation is the same as for a `thermodynamic or high-pressure limit kinetics calculation <input.html#species>`_, with the addition of a few extra parameters needed to describe collisional energy transfer.
+The input to the ``species()`` function for a pressure-dependent calculation is the same as for a `thermodynamic orhigh-pressure limit kinetics calculation <input.html#species>`_, with the addition of a few extra parameters needed to describe collisional energy transfer.
 There are two options for providing input to the ``species()`` function, which are described in the subsections below:

-1. By pointing to the output files of quantum chemistry calculations, which CanTherm will parse for the necessary molecular properties
+1. By pointing to the output files of quantum chemistry calculations, which Arkane will parse for the necessary molecular properties
 2. By directly entering the molecular properties

 Within a single input file, both Option #1 and #2 may be used.

 Regardless of which option is used to specify molecular properties (e.g., vibrational frequencies, rotational constants) in the ``species()`` function, the four parameters listed below (mostly relating to the collisional energy transfer model) are always specified in the same way.

 ======================= =================================== ====================================
 Parameter               Required?
 Description